 Roger and Susan live in Belleville with their 2 year-old son Jack.
-Roger is an Employment Officer in the Federal Government office.
-He has been working for the Government for the last 8 years and he really enjoys his job.
-His annual salary is \$72,548, and after paying taxes, deductions, RRSP contributions, and a family health benefits plan, his take home pay is \$1521.94 every 2 weeks.
+Roger is an Employment Officer for the Federal Government, a position which he has held for the last 8 years and which he really enjoys.
+His annual salary is \$72,548, and after taxes, deductions, RRSP contributions, and a family health benefits plan, his take home pay is \$1521.94 every 2 weeks.
 Susan works as a legal secretary.
-Her annual salary is \$59,173 and after paying taxes and deductions, she takes home \$1475.54 every 2 weeks.
+Her annual salary is \$59,173 and after taxes and deductions, she takes home \$1475.54 every 2 weeks.

-They currently rent an apartment, paying \$1250 each month for rent and approximately \$402.85 for utilities such as heat, electricity, water, phone (land line), cable, and internet.
-They also pay an annual \$200 maintenance fee for the building.
+The family currently rents an apartment, paying \$1250 each month plus approximately \$402.85 for utilities such as heat, electricity, water, phone (land line), cable, and internet.
+They also pay a \$200 annual maintenance fee for the building.

 Roger and Susan share one car which they have paid off.
-They purchased a Buick Rendevous 6 years ago with the Directions and Connections Plan from OnStar (which costs \$579 each year).
-Annual maintenance cost for the van is approximately \$550, which they expect will increase gradually over the next 5 years.
+They purchased a Buick Rendezvous 6 years ago with the Directions and Connections Plan from OnStar (which costs \$579 each year).
+Annual maintenance cost for the van is approximately \$550.
 They do not plan to buy a new car since they want to save money for a house.
 Car insurance costs \$134.21 each month and fuel costs approximately \$228 each month.